 In the AR6 WGI Assessment Report, these different storyline approaches are used in several places (see Table 1.1).
 Chapter 4 uses a storyline approach to assess the upper tail of the distribution of global warming levels (the storylines of high global warming levels) and their manifestation in global patterns of temperature and precipitation changes.
-Chapter 9 uses a storyline approach to examine the potential for, and early warning signals of, a high-end sea-level scenario, in the context of deep uncertainty related to our current understanding the physical processes that contribute to long-term sea-level rise.
+Chapter 9 uses a storyline approach to examine the potential for, and early warning signals of, a high-end sea level scenario, in the context of deep uncertainty related to our current understanding of the physical processes that contribute to long-term sea level rise.
 Chapter 10 assesses the use of physical climate storylines and narratives as a way to explore uncertainties in regional climate projections, and to link to the specific risk and decision context relevant to a user, for developing integrated and context-relevant regional climate change information.
 Chapter 11 uses the term storyline in the framework of extreme event attribution.
-Chapter 12 assesses the use of a storylines approach with narrative elements for communicating climate (change) information in the context of climate services (Cross-Chapter Box 12.2 in Chapter 12).
+Chapter 12 assesses the use of a storylines approach with narrative elements for communicating climate (change) information in the context of climate services (Cross-Chapter Box 12.2).

 [START CROSS-CHAPTER BOX 1.3 HERE]

-Risk framing in IPCC AR6
+Risk Framing in IPCC AR6

 Contributing Authors: Andy Reisinger (New Zealand), Maisa Rojas (Chile), Aïda Diongue-Niang (Senegal), Mathias Garschagen (Germany), Mark Howden (Australia), Margot Hurlbert (Canada), Katharine Mach (United States of America), Sawsan Khair Elsied Abdel Rahim Mustafa (Sudan), Brian O’Neill (United States of America), Roque Pedace (Argentina), Jana Sillmann (Norway/Germany), Maarten K. van Aalst (Netherlands), Carolina Vera (Argentina), David Viner (United Kingdom).